How Much Is an X-ray for Dogs? Stomach, Chest & More

 Because X-rays and other medical costs can add up, pet insurance helps ease the burden of these costs.
 Odie Pet Insurance offsets the cost of injuries, illness, and preventative care for dogs.

-Odie Pet Insurance covers X-rays in their comprehensive plan.
+Odie Pet Insurance covers X-rays in its comprehensive plan.
 If your pet needs a diagnostic X-ray, this portion of the cost or all of the costs may be covered, depending on your plan.
 One caveat is that Odie’s doesn’t cover pregnancy x-rays.

 Pet insurance gives you control over your budget without being burdened by unexpected vet bills.
 Odie pet insurance makes your pet’s medical care manageable.